 - A race between vehicles;

 - An attempt to break a vehicle’s speed record;

 - A trial of maximum speed or acceleration; or

 - A competitive trial to test the skill of a driver, the reliability or mechanical conditions of a vehicle;

 - On a road or road-related area.

 The sentencing starting point is for the court to record a conviction, issue a fine and impose a period of disqualification.
-The maximum fine under this section is 20 penalty units.
+The maximum fine under this section is 20 penalty units ($3200).
 If this is a first offence, the automatic period of disqualification is three months.
-If this is a repeat offence, the automatic period of disqualification is twelve months however the Court has the discretion to impose a lengthier period of disqualification.
+If this is a repeat offence, the automatic period of disqualification is 12 months but the court can impose a longer ban.

-Regardless of how bad a person’s traffic record is the court has discretion as to whether to record a conviction against them for this offence.
-If the court decides not to record a conviction, you will not be disqualified from driving.
-Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence to exercise discretion and not impose a conviction against them.
+Regardless of how bad a person’s traffic record is, the court has discretion as to whether to record a conviction.
+If the court decides not to record a conviction, they will not be disqualified from driving.
+Section 17 of the Crimes (Sentencing) Act 2005 allows a court that finds a person guilty of an offence to exercise discretion and not impose a conviction against them.

 If you require legal advice or representation in any legal matter please contact Armstrong Legal.